e-lab/torch-PredNetNew/nnGraph/README.md

 A model of https://coxlab.github.io/prednet/

+There are 2 version V2 is lstm integrated in one main nnGraph model

+the other one is convLSTM and main models are speparated.

 Run 'th predNet.lua' To run predNet model it works with 2 layers and nSeq

 Models are in models folder